-Cristiano Ronaldo back at Manchester United for pre-season and talks with Erik Ten Hag to start on Tuesday
+Cristiano Ronaldo back at Manchester United for pre-season and talks with Erik ten Hag to start on Tuesday

 Ronaldo flew back to the UK on Monday after missing the club's pre-season tour of Thailand and Australia due to family reasons, with the explanation accepted by the club.

-Ten Hag admitted he was unclear over the situation ahead of the tour - but Ronaldo will now start training with the club on Tuesday after training away from the squad in recent weeks - and talks with Ten Hag are set to commence as well at United's Carrington training ground.
+Ten Hag admitted he was unclear over the situation ahead of the tour - but Ronaldo will now start training with the club on Tuesday after training away from the squad in recent weeks.

 The club's stance regarding Ronaldo's future has remained unchanged: United are willing to listen to offers for Ronaldo this summer, Sky Sports News understands, but the club's public stance remains that he is not for sale.